 There is no requirement that you hire an attorney to take care of a probate proceeding on your behalf.
 If you feel comfortable doing so, you may handle a simple probate yourself.
 However, many probate matters are challenging and you would be better served by having an experienced probate attorney handle your case.
 Some complications that may arise include difficulty in locating interested parties for jurisdictional purposes, defects in the language of the Will and the potential for someone contesting the Will.
 Read more about litigated probate matters.

 The costs associated with probate proceedings vary greatly dependant on the complexities of each particular case.
 Legal fees associated with a simple probate will be comparatively modest in comparison to those in a contested probate matter.
 Probate is regarded as simple where all of the parties are close relatives and all parties are in agreement with the terms of the Will.
-The Surrogate’s Court charges filing fees based upon the value of the gross estate.
+In addition to legal fees, the Surrogate’s Court charges probate filing fees based upon the value of the gross estate:

 Garden City, NY 11530